 “Our analysis shows that GBM patients continue benefiting from Tumor Treating Fields (TTFields) therapy even after their disease has recurred,” Dr. Kesari explains, “This survival benefit is maintained across multiple lines of second line therapy, and points to the need for physicians to incorporate Optune into the standard-of-care for glioblastoma.”

 For GBM patients whose life expectancy is currently about 15 months after diagnosis, these extra moments are extremely precious.

-In November 2015, biotech company GenSpera, announced their collaboration with Dr. Kesari who will lead an initiative at the John Wayne Cancer Institute to further test a new prodrug candidate.
+In November 2015, biotech company GenSpera, announced their collaboration with Dr. Kesari who will lead an initiative at the Saint John’s Cancer Institute to further test a new prodrug candidate.
 It targets the tumor blood supply in patients with GBM without the side-effect profile of traditional chemotherapeutic agents.
 The FDA has granted Dr. Kesari $1.6 million to investigate specific cellular biomarkers, such as prostate-specific membrane antigen (PSMA), to better identify patients that will receive the most therapeutic benefit.

 Personalized immunotherapies are being developed to fight against cancer cells by generating anti-tumor agents from patients’ own immune system.
 These modalities represent a big step towards increasing length and quality of life, and providing a cure to patients with brain cancer.